Understanding the causes of dandruff with D-LAB

 An unbalanced lifestyle, including poor diet, stress, and lack of sleep, can weaken the scalp and promote the appearance of dandruff.

-How do pollution and environmental aggressions affect the scalp and cause them?
+How do pollution and environmental aggressions affect the scalp and cause issues?

-Pollution and environmental aggressions can irritate the scalp, cause an accumulation of toxins and sebum, and thus promote the appearance of dandruff.
+Pollution and environmental aggressions can irritate the scalp, cause a buildup of toxins and sebum, and thus promote the appearance of dandruff.